jsherman212/svc_stalker/README.md

 depending on what was intercepted.
 You can also find the system call/Mach trap number in `x16` in the saved state of the `thread` parameter.

+When svc_stalker is patching the kernel, it will print the patched system call number to the device's framebuffer.

 Requires `libusb`: `brew install libusb`

 Requires `perl`: `brew install perl`